JeffSteinbok/hass-dreo/README.md

 Copy the `dreo` directory into your `/config/custom_components` directory, then restart your HomeAssistant Core.

 ### Debugging
+Idealy, use the Diagnostics feature in HomeAssistant to get diagnostics from the integration.
+Sensitive info should be redacted automatically.

 This integration logs to two loggers as shown below.
 To get verbose logs, change the log level.
 Please have logs handy if you're reaching out for help.

 ```